-The campus is ranked 39th best public university in the nation by U.S. News and World Report.
+The campus is ranked 39th best public university in the nation and No. 1 in social mobility by U.S. News and World Report.
 As a member of the world's most prestigious public university system, UCR ranks among the top 1% of universities worldwide.2 It is one of fewer than 20 public U.S. universities to boast multiple Nobel Laureates on its faculty.
 In 2016, UCR received the Project Degree Completion Award from the Association of Public and Land-Grant Universities (APLU) for increasing four-year graduation rates by 11 percentage points in four years and for having among the lowest racial and ethnic gaps in graduation rates in the country.
-UCR is ranked among the nation's top 12 public universities by Forbes in its list of "America's Best Value Colleges 2019."3
+UCR is ranked among the nation's top 12 public universities by Forbes in its list of "America's Best Value Colleges 2019."3 Money Magazine ranks UCR in the top 10 of all public universities nationwide, and as the country's most transformative public university.